apache/mesos/docs/scheduler-http-api.md

 The master will send task status updates in response to `LAUNCH` and `LAUNCH_GROUP` operations.
 For other types of operations, if an operation ID is specified, the master will send operation status updates in response.

-NOTE: For the time being, an operation ID can only be set if the operation affects resources provided by a [resource provider](csi.md#resource-providers).
-See [MESOS-8194](https://issues.apache.org/jira/browse/MESOS-8371) for more details.

 ```
 ACCEPT Request (JSON):
 POST /api/v1/scheduler  HTTP/1.1